lixinW/ship-hats-docs/subscription.md

 # Subscription

 SHIP-HATS Subscription can be initiated by public officers in Agencies.
-Once subscribed, the Subscription Admin can invite Project Admins and users who can be public officers or in the vendor teams.
+Once subscribed, the Subscription Admin (SA) can invite Project Admins (PA) and users who can be public officers or in the vendor teams.

+!> **Important:** After GA in January 2023, SA can use the [TechBiz service to subscribe to SHIP-HATS](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/) to [onboard to the SHIP-HATS product](onboard-to-ship-hats).

-?> All Public Officers can [**view pricing details on GSIB**](https://go.gov.sg/sh2indicative) (via link hosted on intranet).
+?> **Note:** All Public Officers can [**view pricing details on GSIB**](https://go.gov.sg/sh2indicative) (via link hosted on intranet).

 <!--
 > Subscription Admin (SA) can [log in to the TechBiz portal](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/) to view pricing details.